svinson1121/vectorcore-smsc/docs/BUILD.md

 go test ./...
 ```

-If cache path permissions are restricted, use:
+If cache permissions are restrictive in your environment:

 ```bash
 GOCACHE=/tmp/go-build-cache go test ./...